Biden's next 2 years: Changes afoot whatever midterms bring | Politics

 In a potential warning sign for 2024, around two-thirds in the AP VoteCast survey said they think Biden is not a strong leader.
 More than half say the president isn't honest or trustworthy and that he doesn't have the mental capability to serve effectively as president.

-A bad midterm outcome doesn't preclude a president's reelection — historically incumbents are strongly favoured to win another term.
-But Princeton University historian Julian Zelizer said that even presidents who manage to defy history and avoid major losses or hold their majorities are forced to change course for the balance of their terms.
+A bad mid-term outcome doesn't preclude a president's reelection — historically incumbents are strongly favored to win another term.

+“What effective presidents do, is they make defending what they've already done a priority,” he said.
+“And then come election time, your record, even if it hasn't grown since the mid-terms, it looks good.

 What hints he has given about what he hopes to pass in the coming two years have been conditioned on the slim chance that Democrats expand their thin majorities in Congress: passing an assault weapons ban, voting reform and a law codifying a right to abortion nationwide.